 Now that the weather has turned chilly, masks might feel less irritating or even desirable when the wind picks up.
-However, many people are still dealing with mask-related skin irritation, especially patients who already have a condition like rosacea, acne, or eczema.
+However, many people are still dealing with COVID19 mask skin irritations, especially patients who already have a condition like rosacea, acne, or eczema.
 There are ways to combat this.

 Wearing a mask means that everything on the mask is also touching your face, including makeup, mucus, oil, and sweat – all of which can irritate the skin.
 To prevent these types of issues, wash masks regularly and protect them from contact with anything that could be irritating.
 Encourage patients to dry their masks in the dryer and to use a gentle soap, if any.
 If makeup is the culprit, this could be an ideal time to take a break from makeup on the lower face.